Dr. Leon Brenner and Dr. Isabel Millar on Artificial Intelligence and Psychoanalysis

 Dr. Isabel Millar is a philosopher and psychoanalytic theorist.
 She received her PhD from Kingston University in 2020.
 Her thesis The Psychoanalysis of Artificial Intelligence is forthcoming as a monograph with the Palgrave Lacan Series in Spring 2021.
 She is currently a Research Fellow at the Centre for Critical Thought, University of Kent.
 Her essays have been published in Psychoanalytische Perspectieven, Vestigia Journal, JCFAR Journal, Stillpoint Magazine, the Courtauld Institute of Art Online, Routledge, Precog Magazine and the Palgrave Lacan Series.

-Dr. Leon S. Brenner is a postdoctoral research fellow at the University of Ghent and lecturer at the International Psychoanalytic University, Berlin.
+Dr. Leon S. Brenner is a lecturer at the International Psychoanalytic University, Berlin.
 He is a member of the APPI, LOB, and a founder of Lacanian Affinities Berlin (laLAB) and Unconscious Berlin.
 His latest book on the subject of the psychoanalysis of autism is called The Autistic Subject: On the Threshold of Language, where he presents a novel account of autistic subjectivity from a Lacanian psychoanalytic perspective.